carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 - "Conda is a platform agnostic, open source package and environment management system."
 - "Using a package and environment management tool facilitates portability and reproducibility of (data) science workflows."
-- "Conda (+pip) solves both the package and environment managment problems and targets multiple programming languages.
+- "Conda (+pip) solves both the package and environment management problems and targets multiple programming languages.
 Other open source tools solve either one or the other, or target only a particular programming language."
 ---